BNeel96/Responsible_Machine_Learning/README.md

   - Home Mortgage Disclosure Act (HMDA) data in the class repository https://github.com/jphall663/GWU_rml/tree/master/assignments/data
 - State the number of rows in evaluation (or test) data
   - 19830 (without the header).
 With header it is 19831
-- State any di�erences in columns between training and evaluation (or test) data
+- State any differences in columns between training and evaluation (or test) data
-  - There is no difference in the columns between training and evaluation (or test) data with one exception.
-The high_priced column which is the target variable does not exist in test data.
+  - There are no differences between training and evaluation (or test) data except for high_priced column included in the test data.

 **Model details**